-And AI is responsible for a big chunk of that.
+And AI technology is responsible for a big chunk of that.

 PricewaterhouseCoopers recently projected AI’s deployment will add $15.7 trillion to the global GDP by 2030, with China taking home $7 trillion of that total, dwarfing North America’ $3.7 trillion in gains.

-In 2017, China accounted for 48 percent of the world’s total AI startup funding, compared to America’s 38 percent.
+In 2017, China accounted for 48 percent of the world’s total Artificial Intelligence companies funding, compared to America’s 38 percent.

 Already, Chinese investments in AI, chips and electric vehicles have reached an estimated $300 billion.

 Meanwhile, AI giant Alibaba has unveiled plans to invest $15 billion in international research labs from the U.S. to Israel, with others following suit.